Code-Institute-Submissions/CI-MS1-You-in-Africa/README.md

 ### 5. Surface

-**Colours**: As the project already had pages on social media with defined colors, I decided to keep basically keep the same style.
+**Colours**: As the project already had pages on social media with defined colors, I decided to keep basically the same style.
 I used to main colors a dark yellow #F18E04 and a standard brown #5C411A, which provides a good contrast.

 **Typography**: In the beginning, I wanted to use a different font for headings and general text, but choosing Work Sans was great because it looks nice for both cases.